Freeda-F/packer-ami-template/README.md

 1. The environment vaiables has to be set in the vaiables section of the main build file : AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

-2. cd into the packer folder in the cloned repository.
+2. cd into the packer folder with the files from the cloned repository.

 3. Run the following commands :
  ```